 The Authority is the primary issuer of municipal bonds for New Jersey's health care organizations.
 Created in 1972 by an Act [pdf 1380k] of the Legislature to provide not-for-profit health care providers with access to low-cost capital, the Authority's statutory powers were expanded in 1998 to include financing for all health care organizations or components thereof.
-Since its inception, the Authority has issued over $20 billion in bonds on behalf of roughly 180 health care organizations throughout the state.
+Since its inception, the Authority has issued over $20 billion in bonds on behalf of over 185 health care organizations throughout the state.

 The Authority is governed by a seven - member board, three of whom are ex-officio:

 - Commissioner of Health who serves as Chairman